rwb196884/LinqExpander/README.md

 Ported to `netstandard` by Ben Cull https://github.com/bjcull/LinqExpander See also: https://bencull.com/blog/expression-projection-magic-entity-framework-core

-Updated EntityFramework pacakge and compile `` to net4 for legacy software to version 9 by Richard Barraclough https://github.com/rwb196884/LinqExpander
+Updated EntityFramework pacakge to version 9 and compile `ReplaceWithExpressionAttribute` to net4 for legacy software by Richard Barraclough https://github.com/rwb196884/LinqExpander

 # Why two projects?